eag1ex/bucket-list-app-client/README.md

 #### Developer Notes
 - This is my first take on `React with Mobx`, had to overcome view challenges
 - The Api handling could be improved, perhaps patching it directly on the component without `storeOnUpdateHandler` hook
-- No production version provided, as i have not tested it

 #### Tests